 What is the cost of art therapy?

-Fees will vary depending on the type of support offered, the provider's experience and credentials, and whether you're seeking group or individual sessions, as well as the time duration of the session.
-A typical one hour group session is $50/session.
-Our regular 50-minute individual art therapy session rates range between $100 - $175, depending on the art therapist's credentials and experience.
-We offer limited sliding scale rates for individuals with financial need.
+Fees will vary depending on the type of support offered.
+A typical one hour group session is $65/session.
+Our 50-minute individual art therapy sessions range between $175-$200/session.
+Fees are based on our art therapists' level of experience, credentials, and specialization.
+Typically our art therapy sessions are scheduled weekly or every other week.
+Our art therapists offer limited sliding scale rate spots for individuals with financial need.
 A sample of our financial assistance application can be downloaded here.

-Our services are currently private pay only.
-We do accept HSA and FSA cards.
-If you have out of network benefits that will cover art therapy services, we can provide documentation to self-submit to your insurance provider for reimbursement.
-We're unable to work with insurance directly and cannot guarantee whether you will be reimbursed by your insurance provider.
+Our services are currently private pay only and we do not work with insurance directly.
+If you have out of network benefits that will cover art therapy services, we can provide documentation that you can self-submit to your insurance provider to request reimbursement.
+We cannot guarantee whether you will be reimbursed by your insurance provider, so we recommend checking your out of network benefits and asking if art therapy is eligible for reimbursement.
+We do accept HSA and FSA cards as payment.
+Florida students with the Florida Family Empowerment Scholarship (formerly Gardiner or Step Up for Students) are eligible for reimbursement through the scholarship funding organization.
 We're grateful to be able to provide specialized programs and services services through our community partners and program sponsors.
 Please contact us to inquire about current opportunities.

 Do I need formal art skills?